Egyras/HeishaMon/OptionalPCB.md

 Remark 1: You need to set in HP Service settings Optional PCB to YES ,and appropriate function as well to have effect in sending MQTT topics.

-Remark 2: Turning on Optional PCB in HP's options will couse ,that Room Thermo 1 input will not work anymore.
+Remark 2: Turning on Optional PCB in HP's options will couse ,that Room Thermo 1 input will not work anymore (H/J series only).
 It is now possible to use PCB topics "SetExternalThermostat1State" (with substitute Room Thermo 1 now)  and "SetExternalThermostat2State".

 Remark 3: Setting in HP Service settings Optional PCB to YES gives expectation ,that Optional PCB emulator ( HeishaMon) will sent continuously Optional PCB Set Command.
 When communication disappear (for around 40s) HP generates H74 error and switches off to StandBy.
 So ensure continiues communication is very important , be aware during switch off , factory default of HeishaMon , or similar action.